afrith/verify-za-vaccine-cert/README.md

 System](https://vaccine.certificate.health.gov.za/).
 It is an implementation of the algorithm described in the [VCS Verification API Specification, Version 1.0](https://sacoronavirus.b-cdn.net/wp-content/uploads/2021/12/Vaccine-Certificate-System-Verification-API-Specification-002.pdf).
-It works in Node.js and in the browser, but I have not tested it on older versions of Node or older browsers.

 The current vaccine certificates do not incorporate a digital signature.
 They can only be verified by calling the Public VCS Verification API